How many types of surrogacy are out there? Which is right for you?

-Surrogacy is a complex medical procedure that can be done in several ways, each of which has consequences on the genetic relationship of the baby with the surrogate mother and the intended parents.
+Surrogacy is a complex assisted reproductive procedure that can be done in several ways.
+Each of which has direct consequences on who will be genetically linked to the baby and the relationship between the intended parents and the surrogate mother.

 Gestational Surrogacy & Egg Donation:

 If there is no intended mother involved in the process (i.e. gay couples) or the eggs of the intended mother cannot be used, the gestational surrogate carries the embryo developed from a donor egg that has been fertilized by sperm from the intended father.
 With this process, the child born is genetically tied to the intended father (or one of the Ifs in gay couples), and the gestational surrogate has no genetic relation.